endlos99/xdt99/MANUAL.md

 	30046VMBW  3007AVWTR  30062KSCAN 7F827F                                     0008
 	:       99/4 AS                                                             0009

-This file can be loaded with the Editor/Assembler module using option 3.
-But before we start MESS, we'll also generate an image file for option 5:
+This file can be loaded with the Editor/Assembler module using option 3, or alternatively with the TI Extended BASIC module using the `CALL LOAD` statement.

+Uncompressed object code is not an efficient program format, though.
+If compatibility with Extended BASIC is not required compressed object code reduces both size and loading time:

+	$ xas99.py -R -C ashello.asm - ashello-c.obj

+Comparing both object files we see that the compressed version is only about two thirds of the size of the uncompressed file:

+	$ ls -l ashello*.obj
+	-rw-rw---- 1 user user 486 Jul 12 09:58 ashello-c.obj
+	-rw-rw---- 1 user user 729 Jul 12 09:58 ashello.obj

+To save even more space, we'll also generate an image file for option 5:

 	$ xas99.py -R -i ashello.asm